-Hospitality Management Internship Program
+Hospitality Management Internships Program

 Such visitor exchange programs as BridgeUSA allow hospitality students and professionals from all over the world to learn from hospitality experts in the USA.
 Students, graduates, and professionals gain an exceptional opportunity to visit another country, gain new skills, and absorb a foreign culture.